tonylinpakkin/medi_quizz_generator/README.md

 1. Install dependencies:
    `npm install`
 2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key

 3. Run the app:
   `npm run dev`

+## Medical Content Only

+The generator verifies that your input relates to medicine.
+If the text is not medical, an error is displayed and no question is produced.

 ## Run Tests